ujihisa/blogger.vim/README.md

 * Write document
 * Release Version 1.0 to vim.org
 * Remove python and html2text.
 Blogger.vim should not need both ruby and python.
+* Multiblogalization (Now blogger.vim can control only one blog with a vimrc)

 ### Known bugs

 * html2text of python cannot handle multi-byte characters
+* html2text does not neccessarily decode markdown. (e.g. continuous <li>s)
 * Blogger.update needs to be called twice